Assemble orders for dispatch

 Overview

-This standard is about assembling orders for dispatch in logistics operations.
-It involves identifying the goods, identifying any specific requirements, responding to problems and assembling the goods.
+This standard is about the accurate assembling of orders for dispatch.
+It involves identifying the goods, including any specific requirements, responding to problems and assembling the orders.

 Performance criteria